navibyte/geospatial/dart/geocore/README.md

 The package contains also following mini-libraries, that can be used to import only a certain subset instead of the whole **geocore** library:

-Library         | Export also | Description
+Library         | Exports also | Description
 --------------- | ----------- | -----------------------------------------------
 **base**        | | Base classes for geospatial geometries and temporal objects.
 **coordinates** | base | Cartesian and geographic points with some common coordinate transforms.